vonmillhausen/sf2000/README.md

 | May 15th | ? | Added a built-in UI for global button mapping (which is broken in several ways, mainly SNES and Genesis controls are swapped, and no support for setting Player 2 controls), added a History feature, added a Favourites feature |
 | May 22nd | 1.5V | First firmware with an official version number.
 Fixed the SNES/Genesis swapped button mappings, and now sets Player 2 controls to be identical to Player 1 (no way to set independently).
 There's some evidence of undocumented emulation improvements; some GBA homebrew that was non-functional in previous firmwares now loads correctly, and some GBA titles see marginally improved performance |
 | August 3rd | 1.6V | The only official release note indicates that the issue with low sound volume when using A/V out was fixed.
 Aside from that, community members have noticed that the inability of the SF2000 to work with in-game saves appears to have been fixed for GBA (but not other emulators), and that the CPU clock has been changed from 810 MHz to 918 MHz (an overclock); this may be responsible for some community reports of slightly better performance for some games |

+If you want to check which version of the firmware you currently have on your SF2000, you can [use the Data Frog SF2000 Firmware Version Checker tool here](https://vonmillhausen.github.io/sf2000/tools/firmwareVersionChecker.htm).

 Custom firmware (CFW) is currently in the very early stages of development (see [here](#is-there-any-custom-firmware)).
 In the meantime, the stock firmware has been investigated quite a bit; here are some findings from it: